ympbyc/Pasta/README.md

 Licence and stuff
 -----------------

-Pasta is licenced under DOWHATEVERYOUWANTWITHIT licence
+Pasta is licenced under MIT licence

 Use it on your own responsibility.